VonHeikemen/devlog/content/web-development/tagged-unions-and-fantasy-land.md

 Result.chain = Result.match.bind(null, Result.Err);
 ```

-Thanks to the power of convenience `Result.match` has all the logic that we need, the only thing we need to do is provide a value for the `err` parameter and just like that we achieve the effect that we want.
-So `Result.chain` then is a function that expects the `ok` and the `data` parameters.
+Thanks to the power of convenience `Result.match` has all the logic we need, the only thing we need to do is provide a value for the `err` parameter and just like that we achieve the effect we want.
+So `Result.chain` is a function that expects the `ok` and the `data` parameters.
 If the variant is of type `err` the error will just be wrapped again in a variant of the same type, like nothing happened.
 If the variant is of type `Ok` it will call the function we pass in the first argument.

 ```js
 const Val = Result.Ok('hello');